newatoms/beta/_private/costumer-acquisition/communication-plan.md

 ## Practice what we preach.

 Everything we do and say should stimulate the use and quality of content marketing.
-This way we use content marketing to show the value of content marketing and content.supply
+This way we use content marketing to show the value of content marketing and content.supply.
+This can be done in the following ways.

 * Show the relevance of content marketing
 * Give insight in how to use content marketing